 December – 12th Month of the Year

 December is a month filled with love, humanity and gift giving events such as Christmas Eve, Christmas Day and New Year Eve.
 December is also a month to make you think about the new beginnings and decision, and also it is a great time to think what is done and passed through this ended year.
+In this article, we shared the December 2019 calendar.
+You can download and print free PDF and JPG formats.

 The astronomical winter (in Northern Hemisphere) begins Friday, 21 December 2019 and lasts until Wednesday, 20 March 2019.
 You may celebrate the beginning of winter by taking a sleigh ride together with your loved ones, going out on the ski slopes.
 To have some romantic winter fun together as a couple may also be an idea.